What is squalane and why is it so great for skin care?

 In addition to being a great moisturizer, squalane also helps to reduce free radical damage to skin following UV ray exposure so it is more than ‘just’ a moisturizer.

 Squalane is popular for good reason.
 It is lightweight, feels great on your skin, is hypoallergenic, safe for sensitive skin, has some antibacterial effectiveness and plays well with other important skin care ingredients like hyaluronic acid.
 It also helps to heal some common rashes like seborrheic dermatitis (dandruff), acne, psoriasis, eczema and others.

-Don’t confuse it with squalane with squalene!
+Don’t confuse squalane with squalene!

 They are related but they are very much different.
 The chemical structure between the two are not greatly different but the functional consequences of the difference is huge for skin care.
 Squalene clogs pores and goes rancid fast.
 Squalane, on the other hand, is noncomedogenic (does NOT clog pores).